 My baseball card collecting began at a bake sale for Brentwood’s Bonner School back in the Fall of 1977.
 I paid 50 cents, which was a lot back then, for a stack of 43 cards from the 1974 Topps set.
 Every card was a common, other than the New York Mets manager card featuring Yogi Berra, but this small stack of cards propelled me from having no baseball cards at all to suddenly having a collection.
 Before the season came to an end, I managed to add a couple packs of 1977 Topps to my collection, including Rod Carew, and then began the first long wait of my then young life–the six months or so it would take for 1978 Topps to hit the shelves.

-Starting around March 1–maybe even earlier–I would ride my bike each day–sometimes more than once–to the 7/11 on Venice and Sepulveda, only to find that cards had not yet hit the shelves.
-Then one day, I think it was in April, there were boxes on the shelves.
+Starting around March 1, I would ride my bike each day–several times a day–to the 7/11 on Venice and Sepulveda, only to find that cards had not yet hit the shelves.
+Then one day, I think it was in early April, there were boxes on the shelves.
 By that time I’d saved up enough to buy 4-5 packs, which I opened as soon as I got outside.
 I don’t remember a single card I got, but I have to imagine there was a Mike Lum since there was seemingly always a Mike Lum.

 One thing my collection did for me was get me “in” with a new bunch of friends at school, the baseball card collectors.
 There was nothing more fun than spending part of lunch or recess (or sometimes during class) trading with each other.
 Back then, the Holy Grail was a Steve Garvey card.
-One albeit very large notch down were Reggie Jackson, Pete Rose, George Foster, Jim Rice, and Johnny Bench.
-And just below those elementary school immortals were Seaver, Morgan, Yaz, Carew, Brett, Luzinski, Kingman, and others.
+The distant also-rans were Reggie Jackson, Pete Rose, George Foster, Jim Rice, and Johnny Bench.

 We typically cared very little about the condition of the cards, and it was often the case that the most precious cards were the ones we took the worst care of, bringing them back and forth to school in our pockets, dripping ice cream or melted popsicles on them, handling them with sticky fingers, and every now and then sending them through the washing machine.
-I made a lot of new friends in 1978, and trading baseball cards and “Play Ball: Played by Two” were just about the only thing we ever did together.
-Still, it filled the days and months quite nicely.
+I made a lot of new friends in 1978, and trading baseball cards and “Play Ball: Played by Two” were just about the only things we ever did together.
+Still, that was always enough.

 As I look back now on what was the very first set to take over my life, one that I finally completed a full 40 years later, nearly every card still looks familiar and brings me back so many years.
 It’s tough to choose my very favorites, but here is a shot at my top fifteen.
-The Reggie All-Star even makes my list of Ten Best Topps Cards of the 1970s, but that’s a subject for another post.
+The Reggie all-star even makes my list of Ten Best Topps Cards of the 1970s, but that’s a subject for another post.
 Enjoy the memories!